jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 More specifically, you should print the top 10 trending hashtags, and then for each hashtag, print 3 videos which use this hashtag in its post text.
 If a hashtag is used in 100 videos, select the 3 (out of these 100) most viewed videos.
 Print the most viewed video first, and then print the next most viewed video, and then the third most viewed video.

-Definition of the top 10 trending hashtags: this should be the based on the usage of the hashtag.
-When two hashtags are both used for the same amount of times, break the tie by the hashtag name (i.e., alphabetical order).
+Definition of the top 10 trending hashtags: this should be the based on the usage of the hashtag - how many times in total each hashtag is used.
+When two hashtags are both used for the same amount of times, break the tie by the total view count of the videos associated with each hashtag.

+Example 1:

+hashtag A is used 100 times, hashtag B is used 20 times.
+Then hashtag A is the clear winner.

+Example 2:

+hashtag A is used 1000 times, hashtag B is used 1000 times, but all the posts which use hashtag A are viewed 50000 times, but all the posts which use hashtag B are viewed 2000 times, then A is the clear winner.

 2. when users run this command: